-If the terminal supports the Last Number Dialled service, the terminal shall update $EF{LND}$ with the call set-up details (digits string and associated parameters) corresponding to the initial user request.
+If the terminal supports the Last Number Dialled service, the terminal shall update the last number dialled information (e.g. in EFLND for GSM) with the call set-up details corresponding to the initial user request as specified in the related access technology.